-Only teachers who teach NESA approved and ELICOS courses are included in this Table.
+Only teachers who teach NESA approved and ELICOS courses are included in the table above.
 All courses at Macquarie Grammar School are NESA developed courses.
-The ratio of teachers to students is approximately 1:11.
+The average ratio of teachers to students is approximately 1:10 across the school.

 Staff are encouraged and supported to explore their professional knowledge through subject specific associations and by participating in local, interstate, and international conferences.
 These experiences allow teachers to reflect upon their learning and teaching programmes with increased innovation.
-Teachers attend weekly Staff Meetings and Professional Development Day Meetings with the Headmaster.
+Teachers attend weekly Staff Meetings and Professional Development Day Meetings with the Headmaster and the with the Executive Team.
 Teachers and the Headmaster also provide written input on the Australian Curriculum in reference to specific courses when required and updates to policies are presented in relation to Child Protection, Anti-Bullying, Staff and Student Code of Conduct, etc.